 Inheriting Real Estate: 5 Situations You May Encounter

 There’s nothing more difficult than losing a loved one.
 The heartache, emptiness, and sometimes financial stress can feel debilitating.
 While pushing through the stages of grief, you may also have responsibilities to manage, like sorting through belongings or taking on inherited real estate.
-Maybe the inheritance was something you’ve prepared for, and maybe it wasn’t.
-Either way, there are decisions that need to be made and there may not be a will to offer guidance on what’s next.
+You may or may not feel prepared.
+Regardless, there are decisions to make, and there may not be a will to provide guidance on next steps.

 Your mind starts to wander.
 Do you have to keep the inherited real estate?
 Are you responsible for paying the mortgage?
 What happens if you can’t afford the home?

-To help you better understand what’s next, we offer five situations you may find yourself in after inheriting real estate.
+To help you better understand what’s next, we offer five situations you may encounter after inheriting real estate.

 Inheriting a home with a mortgage?

-Let’s start by assuming there is a mortgage, but the estate has a plan in place for you.
+Let’s start by assuming the estate has a plan in place for mortgage payments.
 Ideally, there is a will involved.
-If you’re lucky, it may dictate you (the heir) receive the home free and clear, which means the executor of the estate needs to use investments, life insurance, and/or other assets to pay off the mortgage.
-So, you would be inheriting the home without any strings attached...meaning no mortgage to pay!
-You’re able to take your time to really think about whether or not you want to move in.
-This can be an ideal situation for renters, but for those who already own a home, you may want to explore other options.
+It may dictate you (the heir) receive the home mortgage-free, meaning the executor of the estate needs to use investments, life insurance, or other assets to pay off the mortgage.
+So you would be inheriting the home without a mortgage to pay!
+You’re able to take your time to think about whether or not you want to keep it.

-Next, let’s assume it has a mortgage that needs to be paid.
-Under federal law, the mortgage must be allowed to remain in effect without changes when it passes from one person to another because of a death.
-This negates any due-on-sale clause in the mortgage, meaning banks cannot demand the full payment of the loan's outstanding balance before the property is transferred.
-So, you can take over the mortgage and assume the current monthly payments, or you can look to refinance the mortgage to make it a better fit for your financial situation.
-You may be able to get a different term or a lower monthly payment when looking into other loan programs.
+Next, let’s assume you have to pay.
+Federal law states the mortgage must remain in effect when it passes from one person to another because of death.
+This negates any due-on-sale clause, meaning banks cannot demand the full payment of the loan's outstanding balance before transferring the property.
+So, you can take over the mortgage and assume the current monthly payments, or you can refinance the mortgage.
+You may be able to get a different term or a lower monthly payment when looking into new loan programs.

 upon the death of a relative or joint tenant